ukd1/Kohana-Google-Maps-Module/README.md

 ## Features

+* Updated to support Kohana 3.2 by UKD1
 * Display a Google-Map by just echo'ing an instance of the "Gmap" class
 * Setting several map-types (road, satellite, hybrid and terrain)
 * Setting sensor-parameter (for mobile devices)